perrymant/learning-notes/13-refactoring.md

 - A PR should be approved by a reviewer before merging
 - Re-add reviewers after addressing review comments
 - design should be solid before implementing

+Refactoring blog post ideas:
+- DRY
+- Don't change the semantics (the intention or meaning) of a feature